djones11/adsp/README.md

 3.  **Reliability**:
     *   **Dead Letter Queues (DLQ)**: Configure RabbitMQ DLQs for tasks that fail repeatedly to prevent them from clogging the queue.
     *   **Circuit Breakers**: Implement circuit breakers for the Police API calls to prevent cascading failures during outages.
+    *   **Kubernetes**: Implement Kubernetes for better scaling, self healing and container replicas to ensure availability and automatic scaling.

 4.  **CI/CD**:
     *   Implement a pipeline (GitHub Actions/GitLab CI) to run tests (`invoke web.test`), linting, and type checking on every commit.